sajmons/CollimationCircles/README.md

 # Download

 ## Prerequisite
 You need to instal .NET Runtime before runing this app.
-Please see Instalation and running chapter.
+Please see "Instalation and running" chapter.

 ## ZIP File
 If you can't wait to test it, here is binarry file avaliable for you to download. https://sourceforge.net/projects/collimationcircles/files/CollimationCircles.zip/download